Kidney Cancer Treatmetn symptoms of kidney cancer

 Stem Cell Treatment for Kidney Cancer

 Most patients diagnosed with Renal cell carcinoma (RCC) are treated with combinations of radiation therapy, chemotherapy, or surgery.
-Radiation based therapies are disadvantageous as the high-energy particle rays do not target the cancer cells and destroy healthy cells causing severe side effects.
+Radiation-based therapies are disadvantageous as the high-energy particle rays do not target the cancer cells and destroy healthy cells, causing severe side effects.
 The levels of radiation exposure in chemotherapeutic doses must be limited to avoid organ toxicity.
-Therefore, the 21st Century approach requires more precisely targeted therapies that are capable of killing cancer cells while ignoring the healthy cells.
+Therefore, RCC staging (TNM system)- qualified therapies require more precisely targeted treatments capable of killing cancer cells while sparing healthy cells.

-The combination of modern immunological cancer therapies and MSC+ stem cells uses a more holistic approach and is significantly less toxic while maintaining similar and often better results depending on the type, age, and diagnosis stage.
-Immune boosting therapies are also more effective in achieving long-term tumor immunosurveillance while reducing the chance of relapse.
+Combining modern immunotherapies with UC-MSC+ stem cells employs a more holistic approach.
+It is significantly less toxic while yielding results that are similar to, and often superior to, those obtained with conventional therapies, depending on the type, age, and stage of diagnosis.
+Treatment of RCC and immune-boosting therapies are also more effective in achieving long-term tumor immunosurveillance while reducing the chance of relapse.

-Its time to change how the world treats cancer
+It is time to change how the world treats cancer.

 Immunological therapies for kidney cancer can increase long-term disease-free survival and are prescribed as adjuvant therapy for patients with low white blood cell counts.
-Stem cell therapy for renal cancer helps boost a patient immune system with a naturally produced growth factor to enhance the cancer-fighting capacity.[5]
+Stem cell therapy for renal cancer (renal carcinoma) enhances the patient’s immune response by administering a naturally produced growth factor to increase the cancer-fighting capacity.[5]

-Immunotherapy for kidney cancer is quickly becoming a viable standard-of-care treatment and, in some cases, a complete cure.
-Immunotherapies refers to manipulating or mobilizing the patient’s immune system to treat or cure kidney cancer.
-Immunological therapies can also be performed via manipulation of genes using Dendritic cells (DCs), Immune modulators, monoclonal antibodies therapy, adoptive cell transfer and the new oncolytic virus therapy, which is a virus-based delivery system of modified genes where the payload uses the viruses as a host to carry past the patient’s immune system.
+Immunotherapy for kidney cancer has become a viable standard-of-care treatment and, in some cases, a complete cure.
+Immunotherapies manipulate or mobilize the patient’s immune system to treat or cure kidney cancer.
+Immunological therapies can also be performed via manipulation of genes using Dendritic cells (DCs), Immune modulators, monoclonal antibody therapy, adoptive cell transfer, and the new oncolytic virus therapy, which is a virus-based delivery system of modified genes where the payload uses the viruses as a host to carry past the patient’s immune system.

 Modified CAR-T Cells for Kidney Cancer